 Like Jesus we should lead small groups of unbelievers.

 Jesus led several of them.
-Let me illustrate 3 of them.
+Let me mention 3 of them.

 1. In a rich businessman’s home — mafia type.

-2. In the home of a false theologian — did not believe in life after death.
+2. In the home of a false theologian — who did not believe in life after death.

-3. In an ordinary workman’s home — for friends and neighbors.
+3. In an ordinary workman’s home — for friends and neighbors. (see lecture GL8 “Grow Leaders for God”.)

 Jesus did not just give us the Great Commission –“Work with unbelievers and make disciples.”